jvanlier/self-driving-car-engineer/Project4_Behavorial_Cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* `README.md`: this writeup, summarizing the results, with images in `writeup-imgs`
+* `drive.py`: for driving the car in autonomous mode
-* model.py containing the script to create and train the model
+* `model.py`: containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5`: containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `requirements.txt`: Python packages to recreate the environment
+* `train-many.sh`: A bash script which runs model.py multiple times with different arguments (for the hyperparameter search)
+* `video.mp4`: video with the vehicle completing a full lap

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing

 ```sh
 python drive.py model.h5
 ```

+Note: the data was originally collected using "Fastest" Graphics Quality.
+To make the environment look similar as to what the model was exposed to during training, ensure to pick Fastest when testing.
+The resolution does not matter.

 #### 3. Submission code is usable and readable